SalvatorePreviti/js13k-2022/post-mortem.md

 - [roadroller](https://github.com/lifthrasiir/roadroller) A tool written by
   Kang Seonghoon for js13k.
 I am impressed of what he created, roadroller removes around 1800 bytes from the final zip of Dante, and we would have a much simpler game without this tool.
 - [zopfli](https://en.wikipedia.org/wiki/Zopfli) I monkey patched [adm-zip](https://github.com/cthackers/adm-zip) to use zopfli instead of native nodejs gzip to higher compression rates and squeeze as much as possible.
 - Babel, swc, esbuild, terser, uglify3, closure compiler.
-Added also some custom plugin for swc and babel to sort variables and do some optimization.
+Added also some custom plugin for swc and babel to sort variables and do some optimization and replace webgl methods with an hash to reduce space.
 The minify code is not the cleanest, and is a result of raw experimentation and empirical observation.
 Is very hard to preemtively imagine how certain things could generate more compressible code than others, is not so intuitive and generally a very hard problem.
 - [ViteJS](https://github.com/vitejs/vite), very fast transpilation times reload or hot reload, perfect for local development.
 It bundles using rollup, and it is very easy to configure.
 - [TypeScript](https://www.typescriptlang.org/), [eslint](https://eslint.org/), linting and typechecking also during the competition helps me write more readable code and avoid bugs.
 There is not really much time to work on unit tests during a competition instead :)